Skip to main content

 Hourly rate

 Dedicated DevOps engineers embedded in your team.
-Billed hourly with a 40-hour monthly minimum.
+Packaged hourly with a 40-hour monthly minimum.

 Talk to a senior engineer